 Tincture.
 This preparation can be bought, but it is also easy to make at home.
-Tincture is a quick way to consume the medicinal properties of honeysuckle; a few drops can be diluted in water for drinking, or it can be used topically.
+Tincture is a quick way to take advantage of the medicinal properties of honeysuckle.
+It can be diluted in water for drinking or used topically.

 Ointment.
-This can be applied to skin to treat irritation and inflammation.
-The coolant within honeysuckle should help to calm the affected area and reduce redness.
+This can be applied to skin to treat irritation and inflammation, helping to calm the affected area and reduce redness.

 Oil.
 Honeysuckle can be bought in the form of an essential oil.
-This is favored in aromatherapy, as it has a pleasant scent that is said to help people relax.
+This is favored in aromatherapy as it has a pleasant scent that is said to promote relaxation.

 Capsules.
 Capsules are deemed to be a good option for those looking to relieve headaches or colds.
 They initiate a cooling effect to soothe these.

-Honeysuckle is a common plant that can be found all over the world, in gardens and woodlands alike.
-It is therefore easy to find it to use fresh, or to pick and dry for making tea or tinctures.
+Honeysuckle is a common plant that can be found all over the world in gardens and woodlands alike.
+It is, therefore, easy to find it and use it fresh or dry it for making tea or tinctures.
 Cultivated plants or seeds can be bought at garden centers for replanting at home.
 The dried parts of the plant can be bought in alternative health shops or online.